-- Accommodation for the jury visit (preferably in locally owned and run facility). - Meals throughout the jury visit should be local and fresh as well as the whole spectrum of food available in the region from high gastronomy to street food. - Jury visits to Top Food Experiences, Educational Projects and other Local Initiatives involved in the candidacy. - International flights for the jury as well as local transport costs. - Hosting costs for the Award Ceremony and travel costs for at least one IGCAT representative to present the certificate.
+- Accommodation for the jury visit (preferably in locally owned and run hotels). - Meals throughout the jury visit should be local and fresh as well as cover the whole spectrum of food available in the region from high gastronomy to street food. - Jury visits to Top Visitor Experiences, educational projects and other local initiatives involved in the candidacy. - International flights for the jury as well as local transport costs. - Hosting costs for the Award Ceremony and travel costs for at least one IGCAT representative to present the certificate.